 So she pretends.
 Nothing is different.
 She doesn’t feel like a part of her has been ripped out and torn to shreds.
 She is whole, she is strong.
 She is loved.
 And most importantly, her smile is real.

-Elena Lucia Perez likes nature and hugs and fruit pies and her spirit animal is a dragon.
+Elena Lucia Perez likes nature and hugs and fruit pies and her favorite animal is a dragon.